ucoruh/ce204-object-oriented-programming/docs/week-6/ce204-week-6.en.md

 - It is possible to limit the direction of an association by adding an arrow at one end
 - In the following unidirectional association
   - A Day knows about its notes, but a Note does not know which Day is belongs to
-  - Note remains ‘uncoupled’ and can be used in other contexts
+  - Note remains 'uncoupled' and can be used in other contexts

 ```java
 class Day {